nedlir/languagepod101-scraper/README.md

 ##  :clipboard:	Disclaimer and known issues
 - Any usage of the script is under user's responsibility only.
 Users of the script must act according to site's terms.

-- As of today, Innovative Lnaguage's terms of use does not forbid usage of crawlers or scrapers on any of their sites.
+- As of today, Innovative Language's terms of use does not forbid usage of crawlers or scrapers on any of their sites.
 This may change in the future, so be aware.

-- If you like the services Innovative Lnaguage provides you should consider a monthly subscription.
+- If you like the services Innovative Language provides you should consider a monthly subscription.
 Basic programs start at around $5 per month and include support from native speaker teachers.

 - As with all websites, the site's structure may change in the future and thus, as often happens with scraping scripts, deprecate it.
 It is not really a question of *if* the site's source code will change but rather **when** (so enjoy it while it's still working :grin:).